mqtt2go/mqtt2go.github.io/dev/add-wps.md

 ## Network Join
 <p align="justify">
 The operation of adding a new device into the network / household is utilizing a special topics.
 These topics are only temporary and utilized only for this specific use-case.
 This means that, aside from one, they are not a part of the standard topic structure.
-This simplifies the implementation at the end devices as they have no idea of the current structure of the MQTT2GO household.
-This topics and needed commands and reports are described in this section.
+This simplifies the implementation at the end devices as they have no idea about the current topic structure of the MQTT2GO household.
+This topics and utilized commands and reports are described in this section.
 </p>

 ### Topics Structure